nirdosh17/clipboard-manager/Readme.md

-# Clipper
+# Clipboard Manager

-A system tray clipboard manager that keeps track of your copied items.
+A system tray app that keeps track of your clipboard history with some extra features.

 ## Installation

-1. Clone the repository
+1. Install node: 20.x.x
 2. Run `npm install`
 3. Run `npm start`